bjlkeng/bjlkeng.github.io/source/posts/lossless-compression-with-latent-variable-models-using-bits-back-coding.rst

    </center>

-A lot of modern machine learning is somehow about "compression", or maybe to use a fancier term "representations".
-Taking a huge dimensional image space (e.g. 256 x 256 x 3 = 196608) and somehow compressing it into a 1000 or so dimensional representation seems like pretty good compression to me!
+A lot of modern machine learning is related to this idea of "compression", or maybe to use a fancier term "representations".
+Taking a huge dimensional space (e.g. images of 256 x 256 x 3 pixels = 196608) and somehow compressing it into a 1000 or so dimensional representation seems like pretty good compression to me!
 Unfortunately, it's not a lossless compression (or representation).
-Somehow there must be a way to use what is learned in that powerful lossy representation to help us better perform *lossless* compression, right?
+It seems intuitive though, that there must be a way to use what is learned in these powerful lossy representation to help us better perform *lossless* compression, right?
 Of course there is!
 (It would be too anti-climatic of a setup otherwise.)

-This post is going to introduce a method to perform lossless compression that leverages the learned "compression" of a machine learning latent variable model using the Bits-Back Coding algorithm.
+This post is going to introduce a method to perform lossless compression that leverages the learned "compression" of a machine learning latent variable model using the Bits-Back coding algorithm.
 Depending on how you first think about it, this *seems* like it should either be really easy or not possible at all.
 The reality is kind of in between with an elegant theoretical algorithm that is brought down by the realities of discretization and imperfect learning by the model.
-In today's post, I'll skim over some preliminaries (mostly referring you to previous posts), go over the main Bits Back Coding in detail, and discuss some of the implementation details that I came across when trying to write a toy version.
+In today's post, I'll skim over some preliminaries (mostly referring you to previous posts), go over the main Bits Back coding algorithm in detail, and discuss some of the implementation details and experiments that I did when trying to write a toy version of the algorithm.

 ..
 TEASER_END

 |h2| Background |h2e|

-A **latent (or hidden) variable model** is statistical model where you *don't* observe some of the variables.
+A **latent (or hidden) variable model** is statistical model where you *don't* observe some of the variables (or in many cases, you create additional intermediate unobserved variables to make the problem more tractable).
 This creates a relationship graph (usually a DAG) between observed (either input or output, if applicable) and latent variables.
 Often times the modeller will have an explicit intuition about the meaning of these latent variables.
 Other times (especially for deep learning models), the modeller doesn't explicitly give these latent variables meaning, and instead they are learned to represent whatever the optimization procedure deems necessary.
-See the background of my `Expectation Maximization Algorithm <link://slug/the-expectation-maximization-algorithm>`__ post for more details.
+See the background section of my `Expectation Maximization Algorithm
+<link://slug/the-expectation-maximization-algorithm>`__ post for more details.

 A **variational autoencoder** is a special type of latent variable model that contains two parts:

-    1. A generative model (aka "decoder") that defines a mapping from some latent variables (usually independent standard Gaussians) to your data distribution (e.g.  an image).
+1. A generative model (aka "decoder") that defines a mapping from some latent variables (usually independent standard Gaussians) to your data distribution (e.g. images).
-    2. An approximate posterior network (aka "encoder") that maps from your data distribution to your latent variable space.
+2. An approximate posterior network (aka "encoder") that maps from your data distribution (e.g. images) to your latent variable space.

-There's also a bunch of math, a reparameterization trick and some deep nets strung together to make it all work out relatively nicely.
+There's also a bunch of math, a reparameterization trick, and some deep nets strung together to make it all work out relatively nicely.
 See my post of `Variational Autoencoders <link://slug/variational-autoencoders>`__ for more details.

-A special type of lossless compression algorithm called *entropy encoders* exploit the statistical properties of your input data to compress data efficiently.
+A special type of lossless compression algorithm called an *entropy encoder* exploit the statistical properties of your input data to compress data efficiently.
 A relatively new algorithm to perform this lossless compression is called **Asymmetrical Numeral Systems** (ANS), which essentially map any input data string to a (really large) natural number in a smart way such that frequent (or predictable) characters/strings get mapped to smaller numbers, while infrequent ones get mapped to larger ones.
-One key feature of this algorithm is that the compressed data stream is generated in first-in-first-out order (i.e. in a stack).
+One key feature of this algorithm is that the compressed data stream is generated in last-in-first-out order (i.e. in stack order).
 This means when decompressing, you want to read the compressed data stream from back-to-front (this will be useful for our discussion below).
-My post on `Lossless Compression with Asymmetric Numeral Systems <link://slug/lossless-compression-with-asymmetric-numeral-systems>`__ gives a much better intuition on the whole process and discusses a lot of the variations and implementation details.
+My post on `Lossless Compression with Asymmetric Numeral Systems
+<link://slug/lossless-compression-with-asymmetric-numeral-systems>`__ gives a
+much better intuition on the whole process and discusses a few variations and implementation details.

 |h2| Lossless Compression with Probabilistic Models |h2e|